newnetdev/NetworkToCode-Class/labs/Lab_16_Getting_Started_with_Loops.md

 >>>
 ```

-You can see that `hostname` is printing "csr1" and "csr2", e.g. they are they keys and then you can see that `config` is printing the whole value, which happens to be a dictionary itself.
+You can see that `hostname` is printing "csr1" and "csr2", e.g. they are keys and then you can see that `config` is printing the whole value, which happens to be a dictionary itself.

 ##### Step 7